Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Special Academic Opportunities

 May Term — This four-week voluntary session is designed to provide students with courses listed in the catalog and experimental and special courses that are not normally available during the fall and spring semesters and summer sessions.
 Some courses are offered on campus; others are remote, synchronous classes; and some involve travel.
 Students may take a maximum of 4 credits during May term.
 Travel courses require an application process coordinated through the Center for Enhanced Academic Experiences.
-Travel courses are announced at least one year in advance of the course offerings with registration and travel fee payments for these May courses required during the prior fall semester.
+Travel courses are announced at least one year in advance of the course offerings with registration and travel fee payments for these May courses are required during the prior fall semester.

 Summer Sessions I and II — These two successive five-week academic terms offer the opportunity for students to complete internships, independent studies, and semester courses.
 Students may take a maximum of 8 credits per session.